Sophus Michaëlis

 Sophus Michaëlis (1865–1932) was a Danish poet, novelist and playwright.
 His works were translated, published, and performed in England, France, Germany, and Sweden during his lifetime, in addition to his native Denmark.

 Personal life

-Michaëlis was born in Odense on May 14, 1865, as Sophus August Berthel Michaëlis to Hedevig Greve and Johan August Michaëlis, a tailor.
+Sophus August Berthel Michaëlis was born in Odense on 14 May 1865 to Hedevig Greve and Johan August Michaëlis, a tailor.
 He studied in Odense and received a cand.mag. degree in 1891.
-In the course of his studies, he was taught by Georg Brandes and Julius Lange.
+In the course of his studies he was taught by Georg Brandes and Julius Lange.

 He was married to Karin Michaëlis, whom he had met while she was training in Copenhagen as a piano teacher.
 The couple were married in 1895 and initially earned their living predominantly through theater reviews.
 Their marriage was terminated in 1911.
 In November 1911, Michaëlis married Astrid Nyström, with whom he divorced in 1921.
 He was married a third time to Louise Luci Charlotte Peschardt in December 1921.

-Michaëlis died on January 28, 1932, in Copenhagen, and is buried at Vestre Cemetery.
+Michaëlis died on 28 January 1932 in Copenhagen, and is buried at Vestre Cemetery.